The Sky Trail has some nice views of the Carquinez Strait

 Follow the Big Valley Trail through the valley until it reaches the little-used Kestrel Loop Trail.
 The trail is marked with a signpost, but in the spring it may be so overgrown that it’s almost invisible.

 A few yards before the road reaches the park boundary, a singletrack connector trail branches off and climbs to another dirt road.
 However, the connector trail isn’t marked and has completely disappeared.
-If the fire breaks have been mowed recently you can instead use the much more promenent, but steep, fire break that follows the park boundary; otherwise you might just have to wade through the grass to reach the upper dirt road
+If the fire breaks have been mowed recently it may be possible to use the much more promenent, but steep, fire break that follows the park boundary; otherwise it might be necessary to wade through the grass to reach the upper dirt road.

-The view from the Kestrel Loop Trail in April.
-Click to see the same view in June.
+The Kestrel Loop Trail in April.
+Click to see the trail in June.

 © 2018, 2023 David Baselt